binlab/terraform-aws-polipo/README.md

 # Terraform module to running HTTP/HTTPS Proxy service based on Polipo proxy

-*This proxy can help in cases when you need to obtain access to the internal network (with internal domain name resolving), wrap network of the service to predictable NAT external IP calls or just a simple proxy for general use.
+*This proxy can help in cases when you need to obtain access to the resources in an internal network e.g. `Kubernetes` (with internal domain name resolving e.g. `*.internal`), wrap network of the service to predictable NAT external IP calls or just a simple proxy for general use.
 An instance provisioning going with AMI (`Flatcar/CoreOS`) and applying in time of start using `user_data` (JSON) provisioning by `CoreOS` Ignitions*

 * __Don't use `dev`, `master` or other branches for production use.
 Always to fix a codebase of a module by tag version - `v1.0.0`. e.g. `git@github.com:binlab/terraform-aws-polipo.git?ref=v1.0.0`__